Jaguar F-Type

-The Jaguar F-Type (X152) is a series of two-door, two-seater sports cars manufactured by British car manufacturer Jaguar Land Rover under their Jaguar Cars marque from 2013 to 2024.
+The Jaguar F-Type (X152) is a series of two-door, two-seater sports cars manufactured by British car manufacturer Jaguar Land Rover under their Jaguar Cars marque from December 2012 to June 2024 at Jaguar's Castle Bromwich assembly plant in the UK.
 The car's JLR D6a platform is based on a shortened version of the XK's platform.
 It is the so-called "spiritual successor" to the E-Type.

 The car was launched initially as a 2-door soft-top convertible, with a 2-door fastback coupé version launched in 2013.
 The F-Type underwent a facelift for the 2021 model year.
 It was unveiled in December 2019, featuring a significantly restyled front end and dashboard, and simplified drivetrain options.
-Jaguar announced that the F-Type will be discontinued after the 2024 model year.
+Jaguar discontinued the F-Type after the 2024 model year.
 Production ended in June 2024, by which time 87,731 examples had been built.